 - Roommates – Unrelated roommates are not automatically covered by renters insurance.
 Guests, who by definition visit only temporarily, may be able to get coverage from personal property that was damaged while they were visiting, but unrelated roommates are excluded from coverage entirely.

 - Dog health – Renters insurance may cover pet damage, but it won’t cover pet health.
-For pet damage coverage, renters will want to check with their policy to ensure their specific pet or breed is covered.
-For pet health coverage, renters will want to consider pet insurance.
+For pet health coverage, the owner will want to consider pet insurance.

 - Cars and car accidents – Automobiles are not covered by renters insurance.
-Even when parked inside the garage, damage done to them is not protected by a renters policy.
-For car accidents and damage done with a renter’s car, renters will need auto insurance.
+Even when parked inside the garage, damage done to them is not protected.
+For car accidents and damage done to a renter’s car, they will need auto insurance.

 The benefits of carrying renters insurance can easily outweigh the costs.
 At times, the less money someone makes, the more beneficial renters insurance can be.
-A low monthly payment can provide the replacement value of all personal belongings as well as protect against all costs associated with being sued for damage to a neighboring property or for injury to a guest.
+A low monthly payment can provide the replacement value of all personal belongings as well as personal liability protection.
 Lawsuits can vary from a few thousand dollars to more than $100,000.
 When someone doesn’t have a lot of money readily available at any given moment, those kinds of expenses without insurance can be devastating.

 How Much Renters Insurance Do I Need?

-A renter’s target coverage will depend on the reason the renter is buying the policy.
-Some renters want to have some coverage for their stuff in the event of a worst-case scenario or are required to carry renters insurance in order to obtain a lease, while others are looking to cover all of their assets entirely.
-This guide will go in-depth about how to choose a renters insurance policy later.
+The right amount of coverage will depend on the reason the renter is buying the policy.
+Some policyholders want to have some coverage for their belongings in the event of a worst-case scenario or are required to carry renters insurance in order to obtain a lease, while others are looking to cover all of their assets entirely.
 Here are some general rules regarding how much renters insurance you need: